The Pyramids of the Cold Section 7 • The Taweret Lady of the Well temporary sealing plug

 Between the 4 crewmembers and the Taweret/Bes couple, there is a bizarre empty space, but again it can be interpreted with both approaches: time and space related.

-Original draw of the Great Pyramid: https://commons.wikimedia.org/wiki/File:The_Secret_Teaching_of_All_Ages_-_Chapter_6_-_Pyramid.jpg
+Original draw of the internal layout of the Great Pyramid of Egypt at Giza: https://commons.wikimedia.org/wiki/File:The_Secret_Teaching_of_All_Ages_-_Chapter_6_-_Pyramid.jpg

 7.02 The original postion of the upper granite plug in the ascending passage